TeamGalacticraft/DynamicDimensions/README.md

 #### Caveats
 * There may be a one-tick delay before the dimension is removed from the server.
+* If no callback is provided, players will be teleported to their spawn point

 ### Deleting a dimension
 Call